Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel

 where $\delta^\pi$ is of the form

 and satisfies

 \end{restatable}

 Here, $\omega_{sa}$ and $\kappa_{sa}$ are implicitly defined by Eqn.~(\ref{eq:delta}).
-While they do not have closed forms, we can view $\omega_{sa}$ as a threshold, in the sense that transiting to states with robust values lower than $\omega_{sa}$ (\ie, negative $\delta^\pi(s') < 0$), and discouraging transitions to states with higher robust values. $\kappa_{sa}$ works as a temperature parameter to control how much we discourage/encourage transitions to states with high/low robust value.
+While they do not have closed forms, we can view $\omega_{sa}$ as a threshold, encouraging transitions to states with robust values lower than $\omega_{sa}$ (\ie, $\delta^\pi(s') < 0$), and discouraging transitions to states with higher robust values. $\kappa_{sa}$ works as a temperature parameter to control how much we discourage/encourage transitions to states with high/low robust value.
 More specifically, the following proposition explicates the relationship between $\omega_{sa}$ and $\kappa_{sa}$ and the uncertainty radius $\beta_{sa}$. \begin{restatable}{proposition}{meanvar} $\omega_{sa}$, $\kappa_{sa}$ and $\beta_{sa}$ satisfy